acallesalda/acallesalda.github.io/_pages/about.md

 ======
 6/01/2022: Created this website, which I plan to update continuously.
 3/21/2022: Accepted the admission at UW Madison's PhD. in Statistics.
 Very excited!
+9/27/2023: Remembered this page existed.
+Passed my qualifying exam some weeks ago, which was nice.